ZachBeta/threejs_fpv/README.md

 # Three.js FPV Demo

-A simple 3D demo using Three.js that displays a rotating cube with proper lighting.
+A simple 3D demo using Three.js that displays a rotating cube with proper lighting and includes telemetry logging capabilities.

 ## Features